g0v-data/g0v-hackmd-archive/notes/TOyKqswfSbKCz1sKdJdlRw.md

     }
 }
 ```
-This code organizes CSS styles into two layers, with the "base" layer setting the text color of elements with the class `.item` to blue, and the "special" layer setting the font weight of elements with the class `.feature` to bold.
+This code organizes CSS styles into two layers, with the `base` layer setting the text color of elements with the class `.item` to blue, and the `special` layer setting the font weight of elements with the class `.feature` to bold.

-Similarly, we have arranged the layers in such a way that priority is given to the special layer over the base layer, resulting in the image shown below:
+Similarly, we have arranged the layers in such a way that priority is given to the `special` layer over the `base` layer, resulting in the image shown below:

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_482cf382d3acac8789ee059cb6ab0382.png)